angelodlfrtr/outline-developer-documentation/docs/vpn/management/dynamic-access-keys.md

 contained remain valid until you remove the key from the server, connected clients stay connected, and clients that reconnect automatically (at device boot or app launch) reuse the last configuration they fetched successfully.
-A connected client also keeps using the configuration it fetched at connect time;
-edits to the hosted file take effect the next time it reconnects.
+A connected client also keeps using the configuration it fetched at connect time. edits to the hosted file take effect the next time it reconnects.
 :::